Brown Jr. scores twice as California defeats UCLA 28-18

-PASADENA, Calif.
-(AP) — Christopher Brown Jr. ran for 111 yards and two touchdowns as he led California to a 28-18 victory over UCLA on Saturday night at the Rose Bowl.
+The Golden Bears showed no signs of a letdown as they defeated UCLA 28-18 on Saturday night at the Rose Bowl.
+Cal (7-5, 4-5 Pac-12) was led by Christopher Brown Jr.’s 111 yards rushing and two touchdowns while the defense had a season-high six sacks and held the Bruins to 58 rushing yards.

+“Many people might have seen this as a trap game coming off the win over Stanford, but I think we came out and imposed our will on them.
+We had that mindset during practice all week,” said Garbers, who completed 17 of 29 passes for 230 yards with a touchdown and an interception.

-It is the sophomore’s second 100-yard game this season.
-Both of his touchdowns came in the second half as the Golden Bears completed the regular season with wins in three of their last four.
+Brown — who had his second 100-yard game of the season — scored both of his touchdowns in the second half as the Golden Bears completed the regular season with wins in three of their last four.

-Cal (7-5, 4-5 Pac-12) led 14-10 at halftime before they went up by two scores with 5:38 remaining in the third quarter on Brown’s 1-yard run up the middle.
+Cal led 14-10 at halftime before they went up by two scores with 5:38 remaining in the third quarter on Brown’s 1-yard run up the middle.
 After UCLA responded with Joshua Kelley’s 1-yard TD run and Dorian Thompson-Robinson’s pass to Delon Hurt for the 2-point conversion, Brown got another huge hole and went 11 yards to give the Bears a 28-18 advantage 7 seconds into the fourth quarter.

-Chase Garbers was 17 of 29 for 230 yards with a touchdown and an interception.
-Makai Polk had four receptions for 78 yards and a TD.
+“I thought our offense did a real nice job of getting into a rhythm.
+Chase did some good things with his feet,” Cal coach Justin Wilcox said.
+“Defensively we did enough.
+We got some good negative plays with the pass rush but did not tackle well in the secondary.”

-Thompson-Robinson completed 23 of 39 passes for 278 yards with a touchdown and an interception but was sacked six times.
+UCLA’s Dorian Thompson-Robinson completed 23 of 39 passes for 278 yards with a touchdown and an interception but was sacked five times.
 The sophomore was forced out of the game during the fourth quarter due to a nagging ankle injury.
+Austin Burton was 8 of 9 for 65 yards on the final drive.

-Kelley gained 76 yards on 19 carries as he became the eighth running back in school history to record back-to-back 1,000-yard seasons.
+Kelley gained 76 yards on 19 carries in his final game as he became the eighth running back in school history to record back-to-back 1,000-yard seasons.

+“Obviously we wanted to win this game for our seniors.
+We don’t have many of them, but we’ve talked about what they’ve done,” UCLA coach Chip Kelly said.
+“I thought we fought and we battled, but we didn’t do enough to win.”

 UCLA (4-8, 4-5) got on the board first when Thompson-Robinson found Jaylen Erwin for a 19-yard touchdown with 8:26 remaining in the first quarter.
 Cal went three-and-out on its first two drives before getting touchdowns on its next two.
-Polk tied it when he caught a short slant from Garbers and went 44 yards with 3:04 remaining in the first.
+Makai Polk tied it when he caught a screen pass from Garbers and went 44 yards with 3:04 remaining in the first.

 The Golden Bears then took a 14-7 lead with 9:56 remaining in the second quarter on Garbers’ 1-yard sneak.
 JJ Molson brought the Bruins within 14-10 at halftime with a 31-yard field goal on the last play of the first half.